 Your window is not open.
 To check when your SOAR window will be open, look on your student center page for enrollment dates.

 You have not been advised.
 Only your advisor (or the English office with permission from your advisor) can click your Eligible To Enroll button.
 Please contact your advisor and make an appointment.

 You have a hold on your account.
 To check to see if you have a hold, look on your student services page for a Do-Not-Enter sign.
 Clicking this will tell you the reason for the hold.
 If it is financial, please contact business services at 266-4774.
-If you are on probation continued or suspension, you will need to talk to Dr. Luis Iglesias, Director of Undergraduate Studies, and sign a contract detailing your plans for improving your grades.
+If you are on probation continued or suspension, you will need to talk to Dr. Linda Allen, Director of Undergraduate Studies, and sign a contract detailing your plans for improving your grades.

 - I'm feeling overwhelmed, depressed, and anxious.
 Who should I talk to?